uf-mil/mil/docs/subjugator/lessons22.md

-* **We need to implement an automated check system for all systems.** - For example, the battery system should report it's voltage and the thrusters should be verified to ensure that the proper thrusters spin when asked, a check that cameras and sensors such as DVL, gyroscope, depth, ouput reasonable values.
+* **We need to implement an automated check system for all systems.** - For example, the battery system should report it's voltage and the thrusters should be verified to ensure that the proper thrusters spin when asked.
+Other examples include having a check that cameras and sensors such as DVL, gyroscope, depth, output reasonable values.
 This should be automated and required (and hopefully quick) so that we can avoid having busted batteries or accidentally loose connections.
 At the competition, we needed to take out the robot multiple times because of things which could have been verified _before_ the sub was put in the water.

 * **We need to practice the logistic of testing in water more.** - The process for going to, working at, and packing up from the pool at the competition needs to be practiced.
 We need to have comprehensive list of equipment needed for any testing.
 The lists _must_ include only things that are brought with us to all testing, and it _must_ include all of the things that we need for any reasonably possible challenge.
-A useful rule of thumb is to always be ready 10 min before.
+We should aim to be fully ready to test 10 minutes before when we actually plan to enter the water, as practice.

 * **We need a dedicated testing leader.** - One person needs to be fully responsible for assuring that these procedures are followed every time we do anything in or